mattdp/monicahq.github.io/api/tags.md

 ### Response

-The API call returns a contact object if the call succeeds.
+The API call returns a tag object if the call succeeds.

 {% highlight json %}
 {